black4ninja/practicas_tc2005b/Tutorials/Lab4JS/readme.md

 // strict mode is not activated
 ```

-No existe dirextiva como "no use strict" que regrese el engine a su conducta anterior.
+No existe directiva como "no use strict" que regrese el engine a su conducta anterior.
 Una vez usado el strict mode no hay vuelta atrás.